 - Scoop the dough into 1 tablespoon size.

-- Form them into round balls by hand and place the cookie dough balls slightly apart on a lined baking tray.
+- Roll dough into round balls (small balls) by hand and place the cookie dough balls slightly apart on a cookie sheet or parchment paper lined baking tray.

 - To shape the cookies, press the cookie balls down with a fork vertically.
 At this point, don't flatten the cookie too much.